 The 2021 IPCC assessment report warns that this pattern is seen in many parts of the world – nature’s ability to protect us from greenhouse gas emissions seems to be weakening.
 This could have disastrous consequences for our ability to mitigate climate change since nature has so far been able to absorb half of the greenhouse gas emissions that humans produce.

 Adapting to climate change is no longer the main priority, it is crucial that we also slow down global warming.
 Restoring the water cycle must therefore be a top priority in global climate policy.

 - Restore and protect river basins, forests, wetlands, and peatlands.
 This ensures that they won’t turn form carbon sinks to carbon emitters.

 - Integrate nature in cities.
 Wetlands and trees store carbon and improve groundwater recharge.
 They also help clean water and protect us from floods.

 - Reduce water pollution.
 Contaminated water bodies release vast amounts of carbon dioxide, methane, and nitrous oxide.

 - Invest in clean water and safe sanitation for everyone.

 - Climate-proof agriculture.
 We must shift to methods that store carbon, reduce the use of fertilizers, and improve water management.

-What is so powerful about all these solutions is that they simultaneously cut greenhouse emissions and make humans and ecosystems more resilient to the impacts of climate change.
-One example is how universal access to clean water and safe sanitation would vastly improve water quality in low-income countries.
-This would strengthen people’s health and increase economic growth, according to a World Bank study.
+What is so powerful about all of these solutions is that they simultaneously cut greenhouse emissions, and make humans and ecosystems more resilient to the impacts of climate change.
+Universal access to clean water and safe sanitation would vastly improve water quality in low-income countries, strengthen people’s health, and increase economic growth, according to a World Bank study.
 At the same time, it could reduce greenhouse gas emissions from water bodies and strengthen the ability of ecosystems to store carbon.